> Skip to content

 Important note: these processes build crystal structure — they aren't molding material into a shape.

-Many vivid colored gemstones are lab-grown to provide consistency, durability, and ethical sourcing.
+Many vivid coloured gemstones are lab-grown to provide consistency, durability, and ethical sourcing.

 Ruby is a variety of corundum colored by chromium.
 Lab-grown rubies share the same structure and hardness as natural rubies, often with cleaner color and fewer inclusions.

-Sapphires are also corundum and come in many colors.
+Sapphires are also corundum and come in many colors — blue is the most recognized, but pink, yellow, green, and white sapphires are all real sapphire.
 Lab-grown sapphires can offer rich saturation without the environmental impact of mining.

-Spinel is a naturally occurring gemstone often mistaken for ruby.
+Spinel is a naturally occurring gemstone often mistaken historically for ruby — the famous Black Prince's "Ruby" in the British Crown Jewels is actually a spinel.
 Lab-grown pink spinel is valued for its brilliance, durability, and soft yet vibrant hue.

 Hydrothermal quartz is genuine quartz.
-It’s grown using a process that replicates how quartz forms in water-rich environments underground — which is why “hydrothermal quartz” is the most accurate term (and the one we recommend using consistently).
+It's grown using a process that replicates how quartz forms in water-rich environments underground — which is why "hydrothermal quartz" is the most descriptive term for it.

 The key point: the result is still quartz crystal — with clarity, durability, and consistent color throughout the stone.

-Want to choose stones by meaning (not just color)?
+Want to choose stones by meaning, not just colour?
 Use the Crystal Properties Guide.

 This treatment affects the surface — the shimmer is not part of the internal crystal structure.
-That doesn’t make it “bad.”
-It just means it deserves respectful care (like plated metals).
+That doesn't make it "bad."
+It just means it deserves respectful care, similar to plated metals.

 Aura quartz is stable for normal wear, but the finish can be affected by:

-For gentle care tips, bookmark: Jewelry Cleaning Guide and for energetic cleansing (if that’s your vibe): How to Cleanse Your Jewelry.
+For gentle care tips, bookmark the Jewelry Cleaning Guide, and for energetic cleansing rituals, the How to Cleanse Your Jewelry guide covers it.

 Lab-grown rutilated quartz is quartz grown in a controlled environment where rutile-like inclusions are intentionally introduced during the crystal-growth process.